DPDK/dpdk/doc/guides/nics/ice.rst

 by the driver to support normal operations.
 The E810 has a limited functionality built in to allow PXE boot and other use cases, but the driver must download a package file during the driver initialization stage.

+The default DDP package file name is ice.pkg.
+For a specific NIC, the DDP package supposed to be loaded can have a filename: ice-xxxxxx.pkg, where 'xxxxxx' is the 64-bit PCIe Device Serial Number of the NIC.
+For example, if the NIC's device serial number is 00-CC-BB-FF-FF-AA-05-68, the device-specific DDP package filename is ice-00ccbbffffaa0568.pkg (in hex and all low case).
+During initialization, the driver searches in the following paths in order: /lib/firmware/updates/intel/ice/ddp and /lib/firmware/intel/ice/ddp.
+The corresponding device-specific DDP package will be downloaded first if the file exists.
+If not, then the driver tries to load the default package.
+The type of loaded package is stored in ``ice_adapter->active_pkg_type``.

-The file must be in the /lib/firmware/intel/ice/ddp directory and it must be named ice.pkg.
-A symbolic link to this file is also ok.
+A symbolic link to the DDP package file is also ok.
 The same package file is used by both the kernel driver and the DPDK PMD.

 19.02 limitation
 ~~~~~~~~~~~~~~~~